 These were a few combinations of superkey that can identify the tuple value obsoletely.

-However, stu_rollno. and stu_Aadharno is also a candidate key which is also capable to fetch the tuple value uniquely.
-So stu_rollno. and stu_Aadhar will be a minimal superkey which can easily identify the whole tuple value.
+However, stu_rollno. and stu_Aadharno is also a candidate key that is also capable to fetch the tuple value uniquely.
+So stu_rollno. and stu_Aadhar will be a minimal superkey that can easily identify the whole tuple value.

 See, below another example for the same.

 So, here we can say that super is key is the strong combination of attributes that which provide a guarantee to provide the unique tuple value.

-Super key is different from the composite key.
-If in a case we don’t have any candidate key in our relationship then the combination of a possible attribute which can uniquely identify a tuple value is known as a comosite key.
+The super key is different from the composite key.
+If in a case we don’t have any candidate key in our relationship then the combination of a possible attribute that can uniquely identify a tuple value is known as a composite key.

 The super key is the strong key which assures a guarantee to identify the tuple uniquely.
 Let’s have a relation between one candidate’s key with some other attributes which are not a key.
 Then a super key can be all possible combinations of the candidate key with the other attributes of the relation|What is super key in DBMS|

 Hope! you would have enjoyed this blog post(What is super key in DBMS).
 Please feel free to write to us at [email protected] if you have any query regarding this blog post.